Font Size:

 VLC Player

 If you are viewing the webcast with a VLC player, click the magnifying glass icon on your bottom toolbar and type VLC.
-If you do not have the player, you will need to have it installed prior to accessing the webcast.
-Once the player opens, click CTRL+N, or select Media, Open Network Stream from the toolbar menu, copy and paste the streaming link http://video1.adph.state.al.us:1935/live/live/playlist.m3u8 into the network URL textbox, and click play.
+If you do not have the player, you will need to install it prior to accessing the webcast.
+Once the player opens, click CTRL+N or select Media, Open Network Stream from the toolbar menu.
+Copy and paste the streaming link http://video1.adph.state.al.us:1935/live/live/playlist.m3u8 into the network URL textbox, and click play.

 Technical Support